 How to sell your house with a realtor: Next steps

-Free agent matching services like Clever Real Estate match you with full-service realtors from top brokerages in your area, so you can contact and interview real estate agents ASAP.
+Free agent matching services, like ours, match you with full-service realtors from top brokerages in your area, so you can contact and interview real estate agents ASAP.

-Some companies, like Clever, also provide built-in commission savings.
+Some companies also provide built-in commission savings.
 You can get matched to a quality listing agent at a 1.5% commission rate (vs. the typical 3% rate).

 Option 2.
 Sell your house without a real estate agent

 Selling for sale by owner (FSBO) means you won’t have to pay listing agent commission, saving you thousands.

 However, you’ll need to handle all of the tasks that an agent normally does, including:

 - Advertising your home online.